How to make a DIY Jigsaw Table (Step by Step Guide)

 Step 3: Make the arm attachment

-Cut the plywood pieces to size (10 x 11cm) and glue them together.
+Cut the following plywood pieces to size (100 x 110 mm) and glue them together.
 They don’t need to be necessarily square.
-(I am using 3 pieces, two of them 12mm thick, one 0,9mm thick – in the same way, you can add more to make them stand higher).
+(I am using 3 pieces, two of them 12 mm thick, one 9 mm thick – this thickness is sufficient for the blade).

-Add aluminum guide rails on top (10 x 1,5 x 1,5cm), leaving a 5cm distance between them.
+Add aluminum guide rails on top (100 x 15 x 15 mm), leaving a 50 mm distance between them.
 They serve as guiding rails for the adjustable arm.
-Position the rails in the center of the stand and attach them so that they point to the place where the jigsaw blade is.
+Place the rails on the attachment and fix them with screws.

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.